 Autumn 1927 brought the first of Manning de Villeneuve Lee’s magnificent paintings depicting transportation contrasts, with a Western scene entitled “Blue and Gold.”
 From this point through its last issue, every number of TPM featured a striking Lee painting.

 First came the “luxurious transportation” series (always including a Packard).
-Then a number of current events in which no Packard appeared—a bold departure tor a car magazine.
+Then a number of current events in which no Packard appeared—a bold departure for a car magazine.
 Commander Byrd’s voyage to the South Pole.
-President Hoover’s good-will trip to South America, Gar Wood’s Packard-powered Miss America VIII, winner of the 1929 Harmsworth Trophy.
+President Hoover’s goodwill trip to South America, Gar Wood’s Packard-powered Miss America VIII, winner of the 1929 Harmsworth Trophy were all featured.

 Each year there was a different border.
 The simple golden “picture frame” of 1928 was adopted for the cover of The Packard Cormorant on its first issue in Winter 1975.